Gentry Girls Hockey

 - Effective Shooting Techniques – Developing a quick, accurate and powerful shot is something that takes practice.
 Our student-athletes will receive training on getting more power to the backhand, the goal scorer's secret, finishing the shot and quick release tactics.

 The final phase of every session includes training on skills, sense, and systems in an efficient, competitive, and fun environment.
 This will include:

 DRYLAND training is held in our newly constructed, state-of-the-art facility that is used to perfect hockey skills.
 Sessions focus on building core competencies such as:

 In a continued effort to bring an unmatched girls hockey development program to Minnesota, Gentry Academy is excited to announce a partnership with OS Hockey Training.
-This provides girls in 5th-8th grades with the OPPORTUNITY to attend Gentry Academy and receive the best in both academics and athletics.
+This provides girls in 5th-8th grades with the OPPORTUNITY to attend Gentry Academy and receive the best in both academics and physical education.
 Gentry Academy is the only school offering this opportunity for girls of this age.
 We have a firm understanding that girls hockey is fast evolving, and their game needs to be approached with the best available talent in girls hockey.

 That is exactly why we have partnered with OS Hockey Training because they understand what it takes to excel in the women's game, and have the NCAA D1 national championships and professional experience to prove it.
 This partnership provides our female student-athletes access to the best coaches and instructors in the game.